Adaptive truncation of infinite sums: applications to Statistics: Code availability

-An R package implementing the methods described here is available from \url{https://github.com/GuidoAMoreira/sumR}.
-The calculations are performed in low level, that is, they are programmed in C, and new versions are uploaded to CRAN as soon as they are stable.
-Stan code implementing the algorithms can be obtained from~\url{https://github.com/GuidoAMoreira/stan_summer} and code to implement the Conway-Maxwell Poisson in Stan is at~\url{https://github.com/maxbiostat/COMP_Stan}.
+An R package implementing the methods described here is available from~\url{https://github.com/GuidoAMoreira/sumR}.
+The calculations are performed at low level, that is, they are programmed in C, and new versions are uploaded to CRAN as soon as they are stable.
+A Python package is also available at~\url{https://github.com/wellington36/InfSumPy}.
+The \textit{mpmath} library was used for high-precision numerical evaluation.
+The library is available on PyPi.
+Stan code implementing the algorithms can be obtained from~\url{https://github.com/GuidoAMoreira/stan_summer} and code to implement the Conway-Maxwell Poisson in Stan is at~\url{https://github.com/wellington36/MCMC_COMPoisson}.
 Scripts using \textbf{sumR} to reproduce the results presented in the paper can be found at~\url{https://github.com/maxbiostat/truncation_tests}.
+And using \textbf{InfSumPy} can be found at~\url{https://github.com/wellington36/adaptive_truncation_table_generator}.